-As we approach the busiest season for annual planning, I am encouraging clients to spend more time working on their Winning Moves.
+As we approach the busiest season for annual planning, I am encouraging clients to spend more time working on their strategic priorities, or Winning Moves.
 It is best if these are worked on all year long and not just during planning sessions, but this is a great time to review your growth moves in depth to prepare for your upcoming planning session.
 You want to ensure you are willing to allocate valuable resources and place the company’s future in these moves.
 As a quick refresher, Winning Moves are specific strategies that have the potential to double your revenue in a three to five year period.
 It sounds like a lot, though a company growing at 15% a year will double in five years and one growing at 22% or more annually will double revenue in less than three years.

 Most companies are good at identifying these Winning Moves.
 The first challenge is pairing the number down to two or three you will work on in your specified period.
 Where I see organizations fall short is going the next step to validate assumptions and test these Winning Moves.
 Here is where we draw from some of the research that Jim Collins presents in his book Great by Choice.
 One of the concepts he introduces is that successful companies “Fire Bullets, Then Cannonballs.”
 He uses this example from the military analogy of finding yourself at sea with a limited amount of gunpowder.
 If you fire a cannonball and use all of your powder and miss, you deplete your stockpile and die.
 If you fire bullets until you make the necessary adjustments to hit your target, then fire the cannonball, you succeed.
 The same idea holds true in business, rather than using all of your resources on one new idea, test in small increments, to learn and make adjustments until you have the right strategy for success.

 What is the criteria for bullets vs. cannonballs when validating your winning moves?

 - A bullet is low risk